tlienart/Franklin.jl/docs/workflow/deploy.md

 * for a project website the repo can be named anything you want, let's say `myWebsite`.
 @@

+\warn{
+  When you consider a _project website_, you **must** define a `prepath` variable in your `config.md` with the name of that project.
+For instance: `@def prepath = "myWebsite"`.
+  This is used upon deployment to indicate that the base URL of your website is `username.github.io/myWebsite/` instead of `username.github.io`.
+  If you forget to do that, among other problems the CSS won't load and your website will look terrible 😅.
+}

+@@tlist
+- [This repo](https://github.com/tlienart2/tlienart2.github.io) is an example of _user website_ you can copy,
+- [This repo](https://github.com/tlienart2/myWebsite) is an example of _project website_ you can copy.
+@@

 ### Synchronise your local folder

 You now just need to synchronise your repository and your local website folder; to do so, go to your terminal, `cd` to the website folder and follow the steps below: